PatBall1/detectree2/docs/source/tutorial.rst

 Alternatively, it is possible to train from one of ``detectree2``'s pre-trained models.
 This is normally recommended and especially useful if you only have limited training data available.
-To retrieve the model from the repo run
+To retrieve the model from the repo run:

 .. code-block:: python

    !wget https://github.com/PatBall1/detectree2/raw/master/model_garden/230103_randresize_full.pth

-Then set up the configurations as before but with the trained model also supplied.
+Then set up the configurations as before but with the trained model also supplied:

 .. code-block:: python